 Responsibilities for health and safety have been identified within the following key roles: Please refer to current organisational chart for additional details.
+Sub-contractors' responsibilities will be described in the "Contractors" section.

 Managing Director - Robert Story:

 - Overall responsibility for Health and Safety within the company. - Monitor the effectiveness of the health and safety policy & performance (including site visits). - Provide leadership & set a personal example to promote a positive health & safety culture. - Assign health and safety responsibilities. - Undertake to consider health & safety when making business decisions. - Ensure that inductions are provided to senior business appointments. - Provide adequate resource & funding to improve health and safety. - Organise regular meetings with staff to communicate health & safety aspects. - Seek competent health and safety advice by engaging Sanderson Safety Ltd. - Communicate with Clients/Principal Contractor to ensure that health and safety Key Performance Indicators (KPI) are being delivered to an acceptable standard.